 The U. S. Department of Health and Human Services (HHS) has announced a proposal to improve rules protecting human research subjects.
 A Notice of Proposed Rulemaking (NPRM) was published in the Federal Register on September 8, 2015.
 The NPRM seeks comments on proposals to better protect human subjects involved in research, while facilitating valuable research and reducing burden, delay, and ambiguity for investigators.
+The open comment period is available to the public through January 6, 2016.
 To submit comments during the public comment period, visit:

 When is IRB Review Required?

 (1) Intervention or interaction with human subjects

 (2) Collection of identifiable private data on living individuals and/or

 (3) Data analysis of identifiable private information on living individuals